2020 Serbian local elections: Bela Crkva

 Results of the election for the Municipal Assembly of Bela Crkva:

 Violeta Simić of the Serbian Progressive Party was chosen as mayor after the election.

 Kovačica

 Results of the election for the Municipal Assembly of Kovačica:

 Jaroslav Hrubik of the Serbian Progressive Party was chosen as mayor after the election.

 Kovin

 Results of the election for the Municipal Assembly of Kovin:

 Incumbent mayor Sanja Petrović of the Serbian Progressive Party was confirmed for another term in office after the election.

 Opovo

 Results of the election for the Municipal Assembly of Opovo:

 Miloš Markov of the Serbian Progressive Party was chosen as mayor after the election.

 Plandište

 Results of the election for the Municipal Assembly of Plandište:

 Incumbent mayor Jovan Repac of the Serbian Progressive Party was confirmed for another term in office after the election.

 Vršac

 Results of the election for the City Assembly of Vršac:

 Incumbent mayor Dragana Mitrović of the Serbian Progressive Party was confirmed for another term in office after the election.

+Srem District

+Local elections were held in the one city (Sremska Mitrovica) and the six other municipalities of the Srem District.
+The Progressives and their allies won majority victories in all jurisdictions.

+Sremska Mitrovica

+Results of the election for the City Assembly of Sremska Mitrovica:

+Svetlana Milovanović of the Serbian Progressive Party was chosen as mayor after the election.

+Inđija

+Results of the election for the Municipal Assembly of Inđija: